The Latest: New York City airport faces wind disruptions

 The Latest on the winter storm hitting the East Coast (all times local):

-Wind gusts exceeding 40 mph (64 kph) have caused flight disruptions at LaGuardia Airport in New York City.
+Wind gusts exceeding 40 mph (64 kph) has caused flight disruptions at LaGuardia Airport in New York City.

 The Port Authority of New York and New Jersey warned passengers Monday evening to check their flight status before heading to the airport.